-The rhizobium bacteria basically colonize plant cells within the root nodules and there, they convert atmospheric nitrogen into ammonia.
+The Rhizobium bacteria basically colonize plant cells within the root nodules and there, they convert atmospheric nitrogen into ammonia.
 It is done with the help of an enzyme called nitrogenase where the bacteria helps the plants to receive organic nitrogenous compounds such as ureides and glutamine.
-The rhizobium bacteria cannot fix atmospheric nitrogen on their own, they need the plants as host to fix Nitrogen.
-Here, bacteria is also benefited by the plants as they perform photosynthesis and prepare organic compounds that are provided to the bacteria as well.
-This way, a mutually beneficial relationship is established between the plants and the rhizobia and the bacteria is thus symbiont in nature.
+The Rhizobium bacteria cannot fix atmospheric nitrogen on their own, they only develop the ability to fix nitrogen as a symbiont.
+Here, bacteria are also benefited by the plants as they perform photosynthesis and prepare organic compounds that are provided to the bacteria as well.
+This way, a mutually beneficial relationship is established between the plants and the rhizobia.
+Chemical attractants are secreted by the roots of a legume and bacteria that release nod factors result in curling of the root hairs.
+It causes the degradation of cell wall and formation of an infection thread.

 It is also known as biological nitrogen fixation where atmospheric or molecular nitrogen is converted into ammonia by an enzyme named nitrogenase.
 It converts free nitrogen into nitrogenous salts and helps in making it available for the absorption of plants.
 The biochemical reaction involved in nitrogen fixation is as follows-